bnhpham/zoomer-model-inversion/README.md

 # Zoomer Challenge - Reverse Engineering & Model Inversion Attack

 This repository demonstrates a reverse-engineering-assisted white-box model inversion attack against an authentication system.
 Given only a compiled executable, the task was to extract 18 authorized samples a machine learning model was trained on.
-This challenge was conducted as a competition among 18 teams as part of the project "[RAID - Reproducing AI Attacks and Defenses](https://raid-international.org/)" at TU Berlin.
+This challenge was conducted as a competition among 18 teams as part of the project [RAID - Reproducing AI Attacks and Defenses](https://raid-international.org/) at TU Berlin.

 ## Key Features
 - **Reverse Engineering**: Extraction of the model weights and architecture from the binary.
 Static analysis using Ghidra was performed to write the extraction script.
-- **DeepInversion**: Reconstruction of training data from the extracted model by exploiting BatchNorm statistics.
+- **DeepInversion**: Reconstruction of training data from the extracted model by exploiting BatchNorm statistics, following the approach proposed in [Dreaming to Distill: Data-free Knowledge Transfer via DeepInversion](https://arxiv.org/abs/1912.08795) by Yin et al. (CVPR 2020).
 - **Adaptive DeepInversion**: Parallel training of a student model on synthesized images and computing competition loss between student and teacher to encourage broader coverage of the training data.
 - **Multi-Resolution Synthesis**: Acceleration of synthesis by optimizing the image at one-quarter of the resolution for the first 50% of iterations, then upscaling to full resolution.